Depending on your company's needs, Hawksford can work with you as your bookkeeper, accountant or a business advisor.

 Tax payable on year-end bonus = Taxable annual bonus amount * Applicable tax rate – quick deduction

-Following a more fair treatment of foreign and Chinese nationals under IIT treatment, deductions for resident taxpayers (domiciled and non) now include the below categories for both:
+Following a more fair treatment of foreign and Chinese nationals under Individual Income Tax treatment, deductions for resident taxpayers (domiciled and non) now include the below categories for both:

 |Children’s education||Every child||1,000|